 The goal of Music Humanities is to awaken and encourage active, critical, and comparative listening practices, to provide tools to respond verbally to a variety of musical idioms, and to create engagement with the debates about the character and purposes of music that have occupied composers and musical thinkers since ancient times.
 By listening to recordings and attending live performances in New York's famous concert venues, students gain exposure to a wide range of forms.

 GS students must fulfill the music humanities requirement by taking one of the following:

 - Introduction To the Musics of India and West Asia (AHMM UN3321)

 Although all Columbia students are required to take Music Humanities, there are some students who may obtain an exemption by filing a course substitution request.
 Although rare, exemption from music humanities may be obtained by passing an exemption exam.

 In addition to the exemption exam, students with approved transfer credit have the option of requesting exemption on the basis of a similar music course passed with a grade of B or higher at another college or university.
 This exemption must be requested during the student’s first semester at Columbia.
 Petitions submitted in subsequent semesters will not be considered by the Core Curriculum Office.
-Deadlines: November 1 for Fall matriculates, March 1 for Spring matriculates.
+Students should contact their GS advisor for assistance in submitting a petition.